 You might like...

-An old Victorian favourite, once grown as a vegetable and blanched for use rather like celery, the cardoon is now valued for its striking silvery, thistle-like foliage which adds a theatrical touch to the border.
-In summer, tall flower stems are topped by fat thistle buds which resemble small globe artichokes - the plants are close cousins.
-The buds finally open into large purple thistles which attract lots of bees; the dead flower-heads can be left on the plants and will provide an attractive feature over the winter months.
-The Royal Horticultural Society have given it the Award of Garden Merit (AGM).
+An old Victorian favourite, once grown as a vegetable and blanched for use rather like celery, the cardoon, Cynara cardunculus, is now valued for its striking silvery, thistle-like foliage which adds a theatrical touch to the border.
+In summer, tall flower stems are topped by fat thistle buds which resemble small globe artichokes – the plants are close cousins.
+The buds finally open into large purple thistle flowers which attract masses of bees.
+The dead flowerheads can be left on the plants to provide additional interest in winter, and may lure in a flock of finches.
+It makes a dramatic cut flower.
+The Royal Horticultural Society have given it its Award of Garden Merit (AGM).

 Plant type: Hardy perennial